airq/research/en.md

 Undergraduate Excellent Graduation Thesis of Tsinghua University

-Dr. Han serves as a Peer Reviewer for *Theoretical and Applied Fracture Mechanics* , *Chinese Journal of Aeronautics*.
+Dr. Han serves as:

+Peer Reviewer for *Theoretical and Applied Fracture Mechanics* , *Chinese Journal of Aeronautics*.

+Invited technical committee and reviewer for IC-EEES 2021

+Member of Innovative Science and Engineering Research Institute (ISERI)

 ## Conferences